This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Is Your Child Ready for Potty Training?

-- Can your child stay dry for at least a few hours at a time?
+- Your child stays dry for at least a few hours at a time.

-- Does your child get uncomfortable when their diaper is wet?
+- Your child gets uncomfortable when their diaper is wet.

-- Can your child discern the difference between being wet and dry?
+- They can tell the difference between being wet and dry.

-- Does your child seem interested in using the “potty”?
+- They seem interested in using the “potty.”

-Children with special needs may exhibit the signs mentioned above, but some have additional limitations that will require a little extra help on your part.[1]
+Children with special needs may exhibit the signs, but some have additional limitations that will require a little extra help on your part.
+For example, maybe they show all these signs but still need your help removing clothing in time to use the toilet.

 Physical Limitations